mikaelm1/flask-api-boilerplate/README.md

 To run them with a coverage report: `docker exec CONTAINER_ID appname tests cov`.
 This will place the coverage reports inside a `tmp` directory.

 ## Blueprints
 You can create and delete blueprints with cli commands.
-Creating a blueprint will create module with the given name with a `routes.py` and `models.py` files inside.
+Creating a blueprint will create the module with the given name inside the `blueprints` directory with `routes.py` and `models.py` files inside.
 The `routes.py` will have minimal code setup.
 Deleting a blueprint will delete all of its contents.

 - To Create: `docker exec CONTAINER_ID appname cb BLUEPRINTNAME`
 - To Delete: `docker exec CONTAINER_ID appname rb BLUEPRINTNAME`